 When the defendant is finished speaking, the judge pronounces the sentence.
 In general, this happens directly after the presentations or following a brief recess.
 In more extensive and complex cases, the judge may opt for a day or two to make a determination regarding the sentence.
 However, this is extremely rare.

 Things to Say to a Judge Before Sentencing

 No one will be able to speak more persuasively than the defendant, preparing to face his or her sentence.
 These individuals have the right to speak on their own behalf in these moments before the judge determines the sentence.

 Defendants will want to work closely with their lawyers to prepare for the “defendant’s right of allocution” so that they will understand exactly what to say, if anything, to the judge.

 Having an experienced and trusted federal criminal appeals attorney in your corner can be very helpful.
-Look to the Law Offices of Kretzer and Volberding P.C. for more help.
+Look to the Law Offices of Seth Kretzer for more help.

 What Is a Sentence Review Hearing?